Fluid Electrolyte Regulation by Organs

 • When renal tubular fluid volume is high, ADH is suppressed, contributing to more dilute urine.

-• Aldosterone is a key regulator of sodium and potassium handling in renal physiology.
+• Aldosterone is a key regulator of sodium and potassium handling in renal physiology and supports water retention through sodium reabsorption.

 Pathophysiology

 Fluid and electrolyte homeostasis depends on interaction between organ systems and hormones rather than isolated laboratory values.
-The source emphasizes that kidneys regulate total body fluid and respond to tubular pressure and volume conditions through ADH modulation.
+The kidneys regulate total body fluid and respond to tubular pressure and volume conditions through ADH modulation.
+Kidney filtration is pressure dependent: hydrostatic forces in glomerular capillaries support filtrate formation, and low renal perfusion pressure can reduce waste and fluid clearance.

 Classification